Richards Bay Minerals: History

+Activities

 The company's principal operations are just north of Richards Bay in KwaZulu-Natal, South Africa, in a 2-kilometer wide by 17-kilometer long strip of mineral-rich sand dunes.
 The area is known as Zulti North mine lease area and will continue to be mined until 2030.
 RBM mines the using a dredge mining technique, extracting the titanium-iron ore ilmenite as well as rutile and zircon from the sand.
 This feedstock is then processed into RBM's product lines at a facility which sorts the various materials and processes them to varying degrees into marketable materials.

 RBM is controlled by Rio Tinto which owns 74% of it.
 Blue Horizon Investments (24%) and RBM permanent employees (2%) also have an interest in the mine.
 Prior to 2012, BHP Billiton owned 37% but that interest was later purchased by Rio Tinto in February 2012.
+Blue Horizon Investments is a Black Economic Empowerment trust that was allocated 24% of the company's capital in 2008.
+The Dube, Sokhulu, Mbonambi and Mkhwanazi tribes are the trust's main beneficiaries.
+In 15 years, the tribes earned R530-million in deeds from RBM.